lmbek/gobek/README.md

 	LocationCMD:             "C:\\\"Program Files\"\\Google\\Chrome\\Application\\chrome.exe",
 	FrontendInstallLocation: os.Getenv("localappdata") + "\\Google\\Chrome\\InstalledApps\\" + organisationName + "\\" + projectName,
 	Domain:                  "localhost",
 	PortMin:                 11430,
 	PreferredPort:           11451,
 	PortMax:                 11500,
 }

-// remember to change the ports to something unique var chromiumLauncher = launcher.ChromiumLauncher{
+var chromiumLauncher = launcher.DefaultChromiumLauncher // default chrome or chromium launcher settings can be used like this /* // Otherwise they can also be customized like this var chromiumLauncher = launcher.ChromiumLauncher{
 	Location:      "/var/lib/snapd/desktop/applications/chromium_chromium.desktop", // TODO: check if better location or can be customised
 	Domain:        "localhost",